perlin-network/noise/README.md

 // Enables peer discovery through the network.
 Check documentation for more info. builder.AddPlugin(new(discovery.Plugin))

 // Enables automated UPnP port forwarding for your node.
-Check docuemntation for more info. builder.AddPlugin(new(nat.Plugin))
+Check documentation for more info. builder.AddPlugin(new(nat.Plugin))
 ```